History at Willoughby

 Picture Willoughby is an extensive collection of mostly black and white photos of the local area.
 The images date from the 1890s to the present day and each is presented with a description and explanatory historical note.

-If you have photographs of the Willoughby area - people, places, houses, parks, occasions etc - the Local Studies team at the library would love to have them to add to their collection of over 8,000 photos of past and present Willoughby.
+If you have photographs of the Willoughby area - people, places, houses, parks, occasions etc - the Local Studies team at the library would love to have them to add to their collection of 5,000 photos of past and present Willoughby.
 If you are able to date the photographs and add a caption, even better.
 If you do not wish to donate the photos, the Library can copy them and return them to you.
 Contact the Local Studies team on 9777 7900.

 There are a number of printed Heritage Walks which focus on architecture and historical places, as well as bushwalks.